 A student must earn a minimum grade-point average of 3.0 based on a 4.0 system on all work pursued for the degree, with no grade lower than a "C", and no more than six semester hours credit with a grade of "C".
 The student must pass written and oral comprehensive examinations.
 Field and practicum experiences (400 hours) and an internship (1250 hours) are required.
 In addition, students must present official scores on the appropriate national examination for school psychology prior to graduation.
 The student must present four acceptable copies of the thesis in final form and one additional copy of the abstract to the Office of Graduate Studies and Research by the deadline date as stated in the University Calendar of the Graduate Catalog.
-For the entering postmaster's student, a thesis written as part of the master's degree may be accepted at the discretion of the departmental School Psychology Training Committee and the Director of Graduate Studies and Research may waive a portion of the internship and practicum requirements for the student with previous academic credit for an internship and two years of work experience as a certified school psychologist.
+For the entering postmaster's student, a thesis written as part of the master's degree may be accepted at the discretion of the departmental School Psychology Training Committee and the Director of Graduate Studies and Research.
+The departmental School Psychology Training Committee and the Director of Graduate Studies and Research may waive a portion of the internship and practicum requirements for the student with previous academic credit for an internship and two years of work experience as a certified school psychologist.
 The student advisory committee must certify that all requirements for the degree have been completed.
 The certification must be approved by the Graduate Dean.